Philippine-Welser-Straße

 Tyrol in the hands of farmers

-Peasant inheritance law varied from region to region.
-In the North Tyrolean Oberland and in South Tyrol, the Real division in other words, the farm was divided up among all the heirs.
-This automatically led to a fragmentation of the estates and lower profitability.
-In the Innsbruck region and the lowlands, on the other hand, the Division of inheritance common practice.
-With few exceptions, the eldest child inherited the entire farm in order to maintain the structure.
-The siblings of the sole heir usually had no choice but to leave.
-They had to earn a living as servants, craftsmen, farmhands and maidservants.
-When Söllhäuslerpeople with a small house and perhaps a garden but no land to speak of, they belonged to the Pofelwhich was made up of innkeepers, travelling folk, prostitutes, servants, maidservants and beggars.
-In the event of illness or destitution, they had claims against the heir and could be accommodated on the farm for a certain period of time.
-Depending on the value of the farm, the heir's siblings were also entitled to interest, although this was usually little or nothing.
-Even back then, farmers were skilful at minimising the book value of their estates.
+Local inheritance laws also played a major role in determining regional economic success or decline.
+In North Tyrol’s upper regions and in South Tyrol, partible inheritance (Realteilung) prevailed: farms were divided among all heirs, leading to fragmentation and reduced profitability.
+In contrast, in the Innsbruck region and the Lower Inn Valley, impartible inheritance (Anerbenteilung) was common.
+With few exceptions, the eldest child inherited the entire farm in order to preserve its structure.
+Siblings were usually forced to leave and earn their living as servants, craftsmen, farmhands, or maids.
+As Söllhäusler—people owning only a small house and perhaps a garden but no significant land—they belonged to the Pöfel, a marginal social group that included innkeepers, itinerant people, prostitutes, servants, and beggars.
+In cases of illness or destitution, they had limited claims against the heir and could temporarily return to the farm.
+Depending on the value of the holding, siblings might be entitled to an annuity, though in most cases this was minimal or nonexistent.
+Even then, farmers were adept at presenting the book value of their property as low as possible.

-These developments led to new social relationships on the farms themselves and to greater differences within the peasantry.
-Peasants presided over their servants in all matters, similar to the Pater Familias of the extended family in ancient Rome.
-Life on the estates had little to do with the wholesome family life that is often propagated today as a traditional Tyrolean lifestyle.
-Rather, they were clan-like extended family groups that were under the strict regime of the farmer in everyday life: He determined the working day, food, lodging, meagre leisure time and personal relationships.
-Clear hierarchies developed in the villages.
-Hereditary farmers had higher status than Pen farmers.
-Large farmers had more prestige than small farmers.
-They often presided over their villages.
-Particularly successful and loyal farmers were awarded their own family coat of arms by the prince and were honoured as Peasant nobility.
-At a time when honour and status within society were worth at least as much as hard cash under the pillow, the title of free peasant was more than a mere symbol.
-These structures persisted in the countryside well into the 19th century, and in more remote regions of the country into the 20th century.
-At the outbreak of the First World War, more than 50% were still working in agriculture in Tyrol.
-The beautiful farmhouses in Hötting, Wilten Pradl and Amras, on whose façades the family coats of arms and the reference to their status as Hereditary farm are testimony to the rise of the peasantry in the early modern period.
+These developments led to new social structures within farms themselves and to increasing disparities within the farming class.
+Farmers exercised authority over their servants in all matters, akin to the pater familias of the extended family in ancient Rome.
+Life on the farms bore little resemblance to the idyllic family life often promoted today as traditional Tyrolean lifestyle.
+Instead, large, clan‑like family units lived under the strict regime of the farmer, who determined labour routines, food, accommodation, limited leisure, and personal relationships.
+Clear hierarchies emerged within villages.
+Hereditary tenants enjoyed higher status than temporary tenants; large farmers were held in higher regard than small ones and often took leading roles in village life.
+Particularly successful and loyal farmers were granted family coats of arms by the territorial prince and elevated to the rank of farming nobility.
+In a society where honour and status were valued at least as highly as money itself, the title of a free farmer was far more than a mere symbol.
+These structures persisted in rural areas well into the nineteenth century, and in more remote regions even into the twentieth century.
+At the outbreak of the First World War, more than 50 per cent of Tyrol’s population was still employed in agriculture.
+The fine farmhouses in Hötting, Wilten, Pradl, and Amras—whose façades proudly display family coats of arms and references to hereditary farm status—stand as testimony to the rise of the farming class in the Early Modern period.

 Believe, Church and Power